andreipfeiffer/css-in-js/README.md

 - an overview of (almost) all CSS-in-JS solutions available at this date (see _last update_ on top) that we've tried to integrate into a **Next.js v10 + TypeScript** empty project, with __minimal effort__;
 - a limited set of **quantitative metrics** that allowed me to evaluate these solutions, which might help you as well;
 - an additional list of **qualitative personal observations**, which might be either minor details or deal-breakers when choosing a particular solution.

+The libraries are not presented in any particular order.
+If you're interested in a brief __history of CSS-in-JS__, you should checkout the [Past, Present, and Future of CSS-in-JS](https://www.youtube.com/watch?v=75kmPj_iUOA) talk by Max Stoiber.

 <br />